 In 2008 Jimmy Riordan translated the poet Francis Jammes’ turn of the century novel Le Roman du Lièvre from French into English.
 At the time he did not know any french.
-This summer, after over five years working around the text, he has finally printed his translation.
+In the summer of 2014, after over five years working around the text, he finally printed his translation.

 With the help of the community at Zygote Press in Cleveland, OH, printing was approached through a participatory process modeled after the educational philosophy of Jacques Rancière’s Ignorant Schoolmaster.

-The edition of 250 was set in mono-type and hand-printed on a Vandercook press.
-The cover was printed on paper hand made at the Morgan Conservatory specifically for the project.
+The edition of 250 books was set in mono-type and hand-printed on a Vandercook press.
+The cover was printed on paper hand made specifically for the projectat the Morgan Conservatory.
 The finished book is sold bound or as an unbound manuscript.

 HELD UP BOOK ONE: 2012 - 2014

 Held Up is a sort of mnemonic device.
 Book One contains the first six chapters of the graphic novel.
 It is a travel story, following the quest of a single determined adventurer as he makes his way towards a mysterious goal with equally mysterious cargo.
-The story shifts back and forth from this concrete quest and a dream-like exploration of memory, both specific and as an organizational model.
+The story shifts back and forth from this concrete quest and a dream-like exploration of memory.

 Held Up is structurally modeled after Le Roman du Lièvre, though it shares no characters, places, or plot elements with it.
-The story has the same number of chapters as Le Roman du Lièvre.
-Each chapter then draws a general theme from the original.
-The details (people, places, plot) are drawn from the long relationship Riordan has had with Le Roman du Lièvre, its translation and the series of projects and adventures he has been a part of as a result.
+The story has the same number of chapters as Le Roman du Lièvre, each chapter drawing a general theme from the original.
+The details (people, places, plot) are taken from the long relationship Riordan has had with Le Roman du Lièvre, its translation and the series of projects and adventures he has been a part of as a result.
 Each chapter is accompanied by extensive notes drawing connections between it and the larger project.